IaC-Homelab/homelab-master-index/README.md

 ## 📚 Docs, Notes & How-Tos

-This repo will also hold markdown notes under something like `docs/` or `notes/`, including:
+This repo will also hold notes under something like `docs/` or `notes/`, including:

 - Setup walkthroughs
 - “Break/fix” postmortems